Rank Metric Decoder Architectures for Random Linear Network Coding with Error Control: Preliminaries

 where $\tau$ is the number of errors.
 Gabidulin's algorithm~\cite{Gabidulin85} in Algorithm~\ref{alg:gabidulin} can be used to solve \eqref{eqn:locator}.
 Finally, the error locations $\bm{L}_j$'s are obtained from $X_j$'s by solving

-In total, the decoding complexity of Gabidulin codes is roughly $O(n^2(1-R))$ operations over $\mathbb{F}_{q^m}$~\cite{Gadouleau08a}, where $R$ is the code rate or $O(dm^3)$ operations over $\mathbb{F}_q$~\cite{Kschischang09}.
+In total, the decoding complexity of Gabidulin codes is roughly $O(n^2(1-R))$ operations over $\mathbb{F}_{q^m}$~\cite{Gadouleau08a}, where $R=k/n$ is the code rate, or $O(dm^3)$ operations over $\mathbb{F}_q$~\cite{Kschischang09}.
 Note that all polynomials involved in the decoding process are linearized polynomials.

-Gabidulin codes are often viewed as the counterpart in rank metric codes of the well-known Reed--Solomon codes.
-As shown in Table~\ref{tab:analogy}, an analogy between Reed--Solomon and Gabidulin codes can be established in many aspects.
-Such an analogy helps us understand the decoding of Gabidulin codes, and in some cases allows us to adapt innovations proposed for Reed--Solomon codes to Gabidulin code.
+Gabidulin codes are often viewed as the counterpart in rank metric codes of the well-known RS codes.
+As shown in Table~\ref{tab:analogy}, an analogy between RS and Gabidulin codes can be established in many aspects.
+Such an analogy helps us understand the decoding of Gabidulin codes, and in some cases allows us to adapt innovations proposed for RS codes to Gabidulin codes.